artefactual/atom-docs/user-manual/add-edit-content/terms.rst

 -----------------------------------------------

-The :term:`Subject` and :term:`Place` terms are often those most frequently accessed by AtoM users, as they can be linked to archival descriptions as as :term:`access points <access point>`, and are therefore visible to public users.
+The :term:`Subject` and :term:`Place` terms are often those most frequently accessed by AtoM users, as they can be linked to archival descriptions as :term:`access points <access point>`, and are therefore visible to public users.
 To simplify the workflow for authenticated users, the :term:`button block` will be visible to logged-in users directly on the subject and place browse pages.